 Evidence and supporting information

-- We only need the completed Complaint Form (signed by the student) and the COP letter.
+- We only need the completed Complaint Form (signed by the student), the final decision and the COP letter.

 - We’ll ask the provider for everything that was key to its decision.